abeizer/CoffeePotForEveryone/docs/design.md

 ## Mobile Application
 The mobile application will be available for both Android and iOS.

 [Android Studio](https://developer.android.com/studio) will be used for Android app development.
-Supports Oreo (8.0) and later.
+Supports Nougat (7.0) and later.

 iOS development environment TBD.

 ## Hardware
 Coffee Pot: TBD

 Board: TBD